- Hello Lovely Lady

 Implications For A Highly Sensitive Personality

 What are some of the implications in life for a Highly Sensitive Introvert?
-In my case, it totally dominated how I behaved in my career as well as my personal life.
+In my case, it totally dictated how I behaved in my career as well as my personal life.

-Trouble Is, Confidence Wasn’t In My Skill-Set, I Faked It!
+Confidence Wasn’t In My Skill-Set.
+I Faked It!

 So instead, I would spend most of the evening helping with the canapes, getting drinks for others, and wondering what time I could safely escape without offending management.

-I hid all my feelings well, but at a huge cost…STRESS!
+I hid all my feeling well, but at a huge cost…STRESS!